schoeberl/librelane/docs/source/reference/architecture.md

 ### Builder

-The configuration builder takes a `Flow` and a raw configuration object as an input, which can be any of:
+The configuration builder takes a `Flow` and a raw configuration object as an input, which can be one more of:

 * A Python dictionary
 * A path to an existent JSON configuration file
+* A path to an existent YAML file
-* A path to an existent Tcl configuration file (deprecated)
+* A path to an existent Tcl configuration file

 and then validates this configuration, resolving paths, fixing types and other such tasks along the way, returning the {class}`librelane.config.Config` class which is essentially a validated and immutable string dictionary.